Best Litter Box Accessories That Actually Make Cleaning Easier

 View on Amazon

-Odor Control Accessories (Helps Keep Smell Under Control)
+Odor Control Accessories

-Even with regular scooping, odor can build up—especially in smaller spaces.
+Even with regular scooping, odor can build up, especially in smaller spaces.
 Odor control accessories help manage that by absorbing or containing smells instead of letting them spread.

 A simple option is a litter deodorizer that helps absorb odor directly in the box and keeps smells under control between cleanings.
 If you want a deeper breakdown of how different types work and which ones are actually worth using, this guide on choosing the right litter box deodorizer walks through it step by step.